stevengottjr/ToolManager.API/README.md

 SQLite is used as the database.
 ToolMgr.db is included for testing purposes.
 Intended path is user\appdata\local\ToolMgr.db

 ## Code:You Capstone Project Requirements:
-MY project is a RESTful asyncronous CRUD API.
+My project is a RESTful asyncronous CRUD API.
 In total the database has 7 tables and creates relationships between them as described above.
 I intend to build a proper frontend for this API using Vue.js or similar in the future, but in order to submit the project by the due date, all testing should be done using Swagger.